 Pay your bills on time.
 In other words, “Do what you say you’re going to do, Miami.”
 Your payment history comprises 35% of your credit score.
 By contrast, your length of credit history accounts for only 15% of your overall score.

 Spend extra time with the people you care for most in life.
 This is easier said than done in Miami traffic.
 You’ll need to become good at saying “No” to lesser priorities during non-commuting hours and keep away from Miami’s many distractions.

+Understand how the time value of money works for you.
 Investing $100 per month into the stock market, assuming an 8% return, gets you $349,100.78 in 40 years.
 Invest $250 per month with these same assumptions and you get $872,751.96.
 What if you start investing $250 per month only 10 years away from retirement?
 You’ll get only $45,736.51.
 Don’t wait!
 The opportunity cost to plan for retirement is too great to wait until you’re financially “stable”.
 How do you become financially stable in Miami?
 See Financial Hack #1.

 Sticking with investments that have proven track records will help you sleep better at night and you won’t lose your shirt.
 Exageración es común en Miami.

 You don’t need to be a millionaire anymore to work with a competent financial advisor.
 A CERTIFIED FINANCIAL PLANNER™ professional is a fiduciary, which means she or he follows the best interest standard of client care.
 Seek out sound financial advice from a vetted professional and take it.
 If your cousin Manny from Sweetwater wants you to pool some money for an amazing investment opportunity, run the other way.